Right now only, you can buy the course for a 10% discount.

 The development of the World Wide Web has triggered a growing interest of users who are increasingly eager to consume new information.
 According to Edgedelta, users from all over the world will generate 147 ZB of data volume by the end of 2024.
 If we consider that there are 5.35 billion registered internet users, then everyone can create 15.87 TB of data in a day.
 Interesting fact, Google’s search engine has to process about 3.5 billion search queries every day, which is more than 20 PB of data.

 Of course, such numbers have greatly affected many areas.
 In the financial sphere, when a large number of transactions occur every second, it has become necessary to apply new analytical tools.
 Manual analysis has become simply inefficient.
-It is complex algorithms that help banks to quickly collect targeted data, filter by request and category of transactions, identify potentially fraudulent transactions, conduct customer identification, identify suspicious patterns and effectively apply big data anti-money laundering.
+It is complex algorithms that help banks to quickly collect targeted data, filter by request and category of transactions, identify potential money laundering activities, conduct customer identification, identify suspicious patterns, and effectively apply AML data analytics.

 Regulatory authorities around the world use anti-money laundering data to improve legislation, tighten controls, quickly identify new methods of illegal activity, and effectively investigate violations of regulations.